homesengland/homesengland.github.io/accessibility-statement.md

 <br>

 ## Reporting accessibility problems with this website
-If you find any problems that are not listed on this page, or you think we’re not meeting the accessibility requirements, please email [hello@rummanamin.co.uk](hello@rummanamin.co.uk) so that we can fix the issue.
+If you find any problems that are not listed on this page, or you think we’re not meeting the accessibility requirements, please email [Homes England Delivery Community](deliverymanagers@homesengland.gov.uk) so that we can fix the issue.
 {: .govuk-body}
 <br>